retooth2/xenharmlib/doc/quickstart.rst

 A pitch is first and foremost defined by its pitch index.
-The pitch index defines the number of steps from the base pitch, which is given the pitch index 0.
+The pitch index defines the number of steps from the base pitch, which is given the pitch index of 0.
 To visualize pitch indices, best think of a piano: The pitch index is the number of successive key presses needed to reach a tone starting from the lowest C: